xitop/edzed/docs/sblocks.rst

      decrement (count down) the counter by 1 or by ``'amount'``
   - ``'put'``
      set to ``'value'`` data item (mod M)
+  - ``'reset'``
+     reset to the initial value as defined by *initdef*

+  All events return the updated output value.

   The counter can process floating point numbers.